M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion

-\parsection{Qualitative Results} We perform a qualitative comparison with the SVG and StereoCrafter methods in~\ref{fig:qualitative_sota}.
+\parsection{Qualitative Results} We perform a qualitative comparison with the SVG and StereoCrafter methods in~\cref{fig:qualitative_sota}.
 Since SVG only performs inpainting within the disocclusion mask, it fails to fix the artifacts introduced by errors in warping.
-Furthermore, it can incorrectly extend the `foreground' object to fill the inpainting hole due to lack of task-specific fine tuning.
+Furthermore, it can incorrectly extend the `foreground' object to fill the inpainting hole due to lack of task-specific fine-tuning.
 StereoCrafter with a single denoising step produces blurry inpainting and degrades the quality of the warped areas as well.
 This is expected since the model was trained using a multi-step denoising objective.
 When using 25 denoising steps, StereoCrafter inference generally produces sharp results.
 However it can struggle at times to correctly generate the high-frequency details.
 This is because the high-frequency information can often get degraded during the warping step.
 Since StereoCrafter only utilizes warped view and masks as conditioning, it can struggle to recover the details.
-In contrast, our model \ours is conditioned on the input left view as well, allowing it to leverage the full context for inpainting and refinement.
+In contrast, our model is conditioned on the input left view as well, allowing it to leverage the full context for inpainting and refinement.
 Furthermore, since our method is trained in an end-to-end manner with image space losses, it can learn to minimize the loss of high-frequency information introduced by VAE decoder.

 \parsection{Quantitative Results} We quantitatively compare our approach with SVG and StereoCrafter on Stereo4D in~\cref{tab:sota}.
 Despite using only a single-step inference, \ours significantly outperforms both baselines on all metrics, except for SVG on MS-SSIM, where SVG benefits in MS-SSIM from preserving non-empty pixels (warped using ground truth disparity), while our method incurs a slight MS-SSIM drop due to VAE compression, but achieves superior visual quality by correcting warping errors, e.g., in thin structures.